ghalib-bello/4Dsurvival/4Dsegment/README.md

 Typing
 ```
-ls -l
+ls -l /4Dsegment_output
 ```
-will list the contents of the `/4Dsegment_output`, showing the mount was successful.
+should list the contents of the `/4Dsegment_output`, showing the mount was successful.

 Next, type the following commands:

 ```